2 Ways to Build a Rhythm of Routine

 As moms, we want to make the most of our days.
-We want to feel success as we manage our homes, homeschool our children, shuttle kids here and there, prepare healthy meals, stay involved in our community, and keep relationships healthy.
+We want to feel successful as we manage our homes, homeschool our children, shuttle kids here and there, prepare healthy meals, stay involved in our community, and keep relationships healthy.
 Although the job of being a mom can seem a bit overwhelming, instituting a daily rhythm of routine makes all the difference.

-Finding a Weekly Rhythm
+Finding a Weekly Rhythm of Routine

 - Do you need to start strong?
 Then protect Mondays as a day to buckle down and attack the week.